openx/prebid-mobile-ios/PrebidMobile/Rendering/Documentation/info-ios/integration-gam/ios-in-app-bidding-gam-native-integration.md

 1. Prepare the ad layout.
 2. Create Native Ad Unit and appropriate GAM ad loader.
-3. Configure the Native Ad unit using [NativeAdConfiguration](../native/ios-native-ad-configuration.md).
+3. Configure the Native Ad unit using [NativeAdConfiguration](../../info-modules/native/in-app-bidding-native-ad-configuration.md).
-    * Provide the list of **[Native Assets](../ios-in-app-bidding-native-guidelines-info.md#components)** representing the ad's structure.
+    * Provide the list of **[Native Assets](../../info-modules/in-app-bidding-native-guidelines-info.md#components)** representing the ad's structure.
     * Tune other general properties of the ad.
 4. Make a bid request.
-5. Prepare publisherAdRequest using `GamUtils.prepare`
+5. Prepare publisherAdRequest using `GAMUtils.shared.prepareRequest`
-6. After receiving response from GAM  - check if prebid has won and find native ad using `GamUtils`
+6. After receiving response from GAM  - check if prebid has won and find native ad using `GAMUtils`
 7. Bind the winner data from the native ad response with the layout.

 ``` swift